-Statistical analyses.
-Statistical analyses were performed by use of Free-Surfer (http://surfer.nmr.mgh.harvard.edu/) and SPSS 15.0.
+Statistical analyses were performed by use of FreeSurfer

+(http://surfer.nmr.mgh.harvard.edu/) and SPSS 15.0.
 To reduce the number of comparisons, mean values of the left and right hemisphere were used for the ROI analyses.
 For the healthy elderly and the AD patients, change in brain morphometry was calculated as percentage change relative to baseline (1 and 2 years for the healthy elderly, 2 years for the AD patients).
-For the healthy elderly, statistical parametric continuous surface maps were computed by general linear models implemented in FreeSurfer and displayed on a semi-inflated template brain.
-The results were thresholded by a conventional criterion for correction for multiple comparisons (false discovery rate <0.05).
-For the healthy elderly and the AD patients, one-sample t tests were used to test whether longitudinal atrophy rates within each ROI were different from zero.
-Independent-samples t tests were used to compare rate of atrophy in healthy controls and AD patients.
+For the healthy elderly, statistical parametric continuous surface maps were computed by general linear models (GLM) implemented in FreeSurfer and displayed on a semi-inflated template brain.
+The results were thresholded by a conventional criterion for correction for multiple comparisons (false discovery rate [FDR] < .05).
+For the healthy elderly and the AD patients, one-sample t-tests were used to test whether longitudinal atrophy rates within each ROI were different from zero.
+Independent-samples t-tests were used to compare rate of atrophy in healthy controls and AD patients.
 To visualize the areas that showed more than average and the areas that showed less than average atrophy as surface maps, mean cortical atrophy was calculated for each hemisphere in each group.
 This value was subtracted from the original surface maps, yielding a new map showing relative atrophy.
-To test whether the magnitude of atrophy in the temporal lobe versus the prefrontal cortex differed between the healthy elderly and the AD patients, ANOVA with 2 groups $\times$ 2 regions were performed.
-Temporal lobe atrophy was calculated as mean rate of atrophy in inferior and middle temporal, entorhinal, parahippocampal, temporal pole, and fusiform cortices, as well as hippocampus and amygdala.
-Prefrontal atrophy was calculated as mean rate of atrophy in caudal and rostral anterior cingulate, caudal and rostral middle frontal, lateral, dorsal, and medial orbitofrontal, frontal pole, and superior frontal cortices, as well as pars opercularis, triangularis, and orbitalis (together forming the inferior frontal cortex) (see Fig. 4).
+To test whether the magnitude of atrophy in the temporal lobe vs. the prefrontal cortex differed between the healthy elderly and the AD patients, ANOVA with 2 groups \times 2 regions were performed.
+Temporal lobe atrophy was calculated as mean rate of atrophy in inferior and middle temporal, entorhinal, parahippocampal, temporal pole, and fusiform cortex, as well as hippocampus and amygdala.
+Prefrontal atrophy was calculated as mean rate of atrophy in caudal and rostral anterior cingulate, caudal and rostral middle frontal, pars opercularis, triangularis and orbitalis (together forming the inferior frontal cortex), lateral, dorsal and medial orbitofrontal, frontal pole and superior frontal cortex (see Figure 4).
 Finally, Pearson correlations were performed between age and atrophy in each of the 48 ROIs in the healthy elderly.